The number of smokers

 users.
 The prevalence was highest in young men in Flanders and Wallonia.
 Since the health consequences of this practice are still uncertain, prevention strategies should target these groups.

-Alcohol consumption is too high in Belgium.
-With a mean consumption of 11 litres of pure alcohol per capita per year, Belgium is close to the European average, and as such, is among the countries with a high burden related to alcohol.
-Hazardous drinking, or the excessive consumption of alcohol over the whole week (more than 21 or 14 drinks per week respectively in men and women), has decreased in men (7% in 2013), which is a favourable trend.
-This declining trend is not observed among women (4% in 2013).
-The behaviour called "Risky Single Occasion Drinking, (RSOD)" or having at least 6 alcoholic drinks (> 60 g ethanol) in one setting is reported by over 8% of the adults (15+) on a weekly basis.
-This proportion exceeds the European average.
-This behaviour is 4 time more frequent in men than in women.
-Particularly worrying is the frequency of RSOD in young men (15-24), which reaches 20%.
+Alcohol consumption is high in Belgium.
+The average consumption of pure alcohol in Belgium is 12 liters per capita per year, which is above the mean European consumption (11 litres).
+This makes Belgium one of the countries with a high disease burden related to alcohol.
+Hazardous drinking, or the excessive consumption of alcohol over the whole week (more than 21 or 14 drinks per week for men and women, respectively), was reported by 7.4% of men and 4.3% of women.
+It has decreased in men, which is a favorable trend.
+Weekly "risky single occasion drinking, (RSOD)", or having at least 6 alcoholic drinks (> 60 g ethanol) at a single occasion, is reported by over 7.6% of the adults (15+).
+This behavior is nearly 3 times more frequent in men than in women.
+One in ten young people in the age group 15-24 years reported a weekly episode of RSOD and also one in ten young people met the criteria for problematic alcohol consumption in the past 12 months.
 Young people are thus a clear target group for alcohol prevention strategies.

 The Belgian diet is characterized on one side by excessive consumption of red meat, processed meats, and sugar sweetened beverages, and on the other side by insufficient consumption of fruits, vegetables, nuts and seeds, milk, eggs and fish.